wrengit/Piano-Tutor/README.md

 ## Comments
 The process took far longer than expected, whilst learning JavaScript on the go.
 I do not consider the site/app finished, but time-restraints means that I cannot further develop the site for examination purposes.
 The site will continue to be developed until it is finished post grading, to be used as part of a personal portfolio.

+The songs are stored as object arrays in 'songs.js' This file is not referenced by the site, and is included for development purposes only.
+The object arrays were converted to a string using the console and this string was used in 'index.html'.

 ## Features
 ### Existing Features
 * Multi-touch input keyboard